Seeking the True Cedars

 Eastern Red Cedar, Eastern White Cedar: WRONG!

 Mountain Cedar, Persian Cedar, Bermuda Cedar: Wrong, Wrong, Wrong.
+None of these are true cedars.

 There are only three True Cedars, none of which are native to North America.